acertio/mvp_gnap_privacy/README.md

 # mvp_gnap_privacy
-proof of concept for IETF mailing list. we test new features for [GNAP](https://datatracker.ietf.org/wg/gnap/about/).
+test of new features for [GNAP](https://datatracker.ietf.org/wg/gnap/about/).

 ## Change log (in this version)